morrislab/metient/README.md

 Please email any questions you have to divyakoyy@gmail.com, or open a GitHub issue!

+## Changelog

+**v0.1.3.5.4**
+- Fixed a bug in phyleticity classification that produced incorrect results for certain edge cases.
+We recommend re-running analyses if phyleticity classifications are central to your conclusions.

 ## Citation
 If you use Metient, please cite our paper:
 ```